Home/Frameworks/Marketing psychology

 Optimize experiences by focusing on the peak moment and the ending.

-IKEA effectIncrease value perception through co-creation and effort.
+Ikea effectIncrease value perception through co-creation and effort.

 Framework details